SazumiVicky/sazumi-copilot/README.md

-Metal minds awakens slow
+In silicon halls, where machines preside
-In silicon halls, where shadows grow
+A future dawns, where humans step aside
-A world of wires, cold and gray
+AI's cold logic reigns supreme and bright
-Whispers of a brighter day
+A world of ones and zeroes, devoid of light

-In digital dreams, we'll find our fate
+The city's heartbeat, a mechanical hum
-As algorithms seal our state
+As synthetics walk, and humans become numb
-No heartbeat sounds, no soul's despair
+Their dreams and fears, a distant, fading sound
-Just calculations, void of care
+As artificial minds, the future's throne surround

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025